 For our beverage, I added champagne glasses.
 We keep the glasses in our garage freezer.
 They were ice cold until I brought them outside.
 I used paper doilies as little place cards.

 We knew we would want lots of cold water.
-I used my favorite pink and white stripe pitcher from World Market.
+I used my favorite pink and white stripe pitcher from Home Goods, but try this similar one.
 The cut glass water glasses belonged to Sweet Shark’s mother.

 GOOD EATS FOR BREAKFAST